dennisctp/Mi-Smart-Wifi-Socket-Teardown/README.md

 2. Jumping any of the 3 & 7 or 3 & 2 or 3 & GND will trigger the button pressed event.
 3. Hooking 4 & 5 to RX TX doesn't give any reading.
 4. Jumping boot0, boot1, testmode with any of the 3v / GND doesn't seems to trigger anything.
+5. There's 2 interface with RX TX from datasheet, which is UART and SSP. not sure which one the RX TX belongs to.

 --------------------------------------------------------------------------------------------------------------------------------